DevMountain/Timeline/README.md

 ### Implement Model

-Timeline will use a Core Data local persistent storage with a basic CloudKit based sync engine.
-To begin, add Core Data to the project by creating a Core Data Model xcdatamodel file, and adding the `Stack` file that will be used to access Core Data.
-Then use the Core Data Model file to create your local Core Data model objects.
+Timeline will use a simple, non-persistent data model to locally represent data stored on CloudKit.

+Start by creating model objects.
 You will want to save `Post` objects that hold the image data, and `Comment` objects that hold text.
-A `Post` should own a set of `Comment` objects.
+A `Post` should own an array of `Comment` objects.

-While you will not implement sync in this portion of the project, it is important to recognize the need for syncing when designing your model.
+While you will not implement sync in this portion of the project, it is important to recognize the need for syncing with CloudKit when designing your model.

-#### SyncableObject

-Create a `SyncableObject` model object that will hold shared data for both `Post` and `Comment` objects. `Post` and `Comment` objects will need to share a set of properties that make it easier for syncing in a future step.
-The shared properties will include a timestamp, a unique identifier, and additional data that will help determine if the object has been synced to the server.

-1. Add a new `SyncableObject` Core Data entity to your managed object model.
-Add a `timestamp` Date attribute, a `recordName` String attribute, and a `recordIDData` NSData attribute.
-Set the `recordName` and `timestamp` attributes as required.
-2. Select the `recordName` and `timestamp` attributes and deselect the 'Optional' option in the Attribute Inspector panel.

 #### Post

-Create a `Post` model object that will hold image data.
-Most often, Core Data is backed by a SQLite persistent store.
-SQLite databases are not built for managing large data blobs like photos.
-Use the 'Allows external storage' option to have Core Data manage storing the data to disk instead of the database itself.
-Core Data will automatically store the data to disk and include a reference to that data in the database instead.
+Create a `Post` model object that will hold image data and comments.

-1. Add a new `Post` Core Data entity to your managed object model.
-Add a `photoData` Binary Data attribute.
+1. Add a new `Post` class to your project.
-2. Set the `SyncableObject` as the Parent Entity.
-    * note: This will make the `Post` entity a subclass of the `SyncableObject` class, inheriting all of it's properties.
-3. Select the `photoData` attribute and choose the 'Allows External Storage' option in the Attribute Inspector panel.
-4. Create the `NSManagedObject` subclass files.
-5. Add a convenience initializer that accepts a `photo` parameter as `NSData`, and a timestamp parameter as an `NSDate`.
-6. Implement the convenience initializer, calling the `init(entity: insertIntoManagedObjectContext:)` function that normally is called by the `NSEntityDescription.entityForName(name:, inManagedObjectContext:)` function.
+2. Add a `photoData` property of type `NSData?`, a `timestamp` `NSDate` property, and a `comments` property of type `[Comment]`.
+3. Add a computed property, `photo` that returns a `UIImage` initialized using the data in `photoData`.
+4. Add an initializer that accepts photoData, timestamp, and comments array.
+Provide default values for the `timestamp` and `comments` arguments, so they can be ommitted if desired.

 #### Comment

 Create a `Comment` model object that will hold user-submitted text comments for a specific `Post`.

-1. Add a new `Comment` Core Data entity to your managed object model.
-Add a `text` String attribute.
+1. Add a new `Comment` class to your project.
-2. Set the `SyncableObject` as the Parent Entity.
-    * note: This will make the `Comment` entity a subclass of the `SyncableObject` class, inheriting all of it's properties.
-3. Add a relationship that supports adding multiple `Comment` object relationships to a single `Post` object, set the inverse relationship on the `Post` object.
-4. Create the `NSManagedObject` subclass files.
-5. Add a convenience initializer that accepts a `Post` parameter, a text parameter, and a timestamp parameter as an `NSDate`.
-    * note: Include the `Post` parameter because a `Comment` cannot exist without a parent `Post`.
-This is a common pattern for doing [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).
-6. Implement the convenience initializer, calling the `init(entity: insertIntoManagedObjectContext:)` function that normally is called by the `NSEntityDescription.entityForName(name:, inManagedObjectContext:) function.
+2. Add a `text` property of type `String`, a `timestamp` `NSDate` property, and a `post` property of type `Post`.
+3. Add an initializer that accepts text, timestamp, and a post.
+Provide a default values for the `timestamp` argument, so it can be ommitted if desired.

 ### Model Object Controller